AnthonyFlowers/Basic-Image-Recognition/README.md

 This project includes a requirements.txt file to install the dependencies.

-This project also requires the [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=53587) on Windows.
+This project also requires the [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=53587) on Windows (and probably other platforms too).

 The dataset I used is from [Here](http://www.cs.toronto.edu/~kriz/cifar.html).